carolineglundy/carolineglundy/README.md

 Currently I am working as a Fullstack Software Engineer growing my skills in Test-Driven Development, Object-Oriented Programming, and Cloud Development.

-Before working at Vizient, I attended A 14-week Java coding bootcamp to learn how to develop dynamic web-based software systems using the Java programming language.
+In preparation for my coding career, I attended A 14-week Java coding bootcamp to learn how to develop dynamic web-based software systems using the Java programming language.

 My previous career was a Customer Care Representative where I advocated for client success and collaborated with our tech team to solve complications.
 While I loved adminstering excellent customer service to my clients, I found myself curious about the magic behind each application and started learning to